 exfat-utils packages using the following commands:

-sudo apt update sudo apt install exfat-fuse exfat-utils
+sudo apt install exfat-fuse exfat-utils

 That's it!
 You can now open your file manager and click on the USB disk to mount it.

 You have learned how to enable support for the exFAT file system on your Ubuntu 18.04 machine.
 Some people refer to exFAT as FAT64.

 The USB drive will auto mount when you insert it, but in case the auto-mount fails you will have to mount the drive manually.

 If you hit a problem or have feedback, leave a comment below.